 A UEFA European Championship winner in 1980 and a World Cup winner in 1990, the midfield colossus bestrode two eras of German football.
 Diego Maradona said of him: "He is the best rival I've ever faced.
 I guess that's all you need to know."

-Keane bade farewell to international football in August, having scored 68 goals over 18 years with the Ireland team.
-Only Ferenc Puskás, Sándor Kocsis and Miroslav Klose have managed more, though Cristiano Ronaldo pulled level with Keane on Sunday.
+Keane bade farewell to international football in August 2016 having scored 68 goals over 18 years with the Ireland team.
+Only Ferenc Puskás, Ronaldo, Sándor Kocsis and Miroslav Klose have managed more.

 Anatoliy Tymoshchuk (Ukraine) – 144